Gastunk: Reunions

-Gastunk reunited in January 1999 for a concert at Akasaka Blitz called Rest in Peace in memory of hide, who died the previous year.
+In November 1992, Tatsu, Baki and Matsumura reunited with Minoru of The Comes on bass to perform at Shinjuku Antiknock, in memory of Ghoul vocalist Masami, who died two months earlier.
+In January 1999, Baby, Tatsu, Baki and Pazz reunited as Gastunk for a concert at Akasaka Blitz called Rest in Peace, in memory of Hide, who died the previous year.
 It was recorded and released as a live album in November of that year, and later as a DVD in 2005.

 Gastunk performed again in 2006 at an event commemorating the 30th anniversary of Shinjuku Loft, before officially restarting activities in January 2010.
 They released the three-track single "Deadman's Face" on June 9 as their first new material in 22 years.
 Drummer Pazz, who joined Gastunk in 1986, left the band in September 2019.
 He was replaced by Tatsu's The Deadrocks bandmate Kei in August 2020.
 Gastunk released Vintage Spirit, The Fact, their first album in 33 years, on June 9, 2021.
 On August 31, 2022, the band announced that vocalist Baki, who first joined in 1984, had suddenly decided to leave Gastunk.
 The remaining three members cancelled four scheduled shows as a result, but stated that they will continue activities.
 On August 7, 2023, it was announced that Kei had left the band in March due to various circumstances, that he was replaced by former The Mad Capsule Markets drummer Motokatsu Miyagami, and that Gastunk was in the studio recording new material.

 The new lineup, featuring Baby and Tatsu sharing vocal duties, had its first concerts on November 30 and December 1, 2024.
 The album The Greatest Swell followed on December 11.
 However, in February 2025, Motokatsu announced he would be leaving Gastunk after their March 15 concert.
 He would later state that he was not paid for his two years in the band and found nothing enjoyable about the experience, but had joined to help out his friends.
-On October 19, Tatsu announced that Gastunk's December 5 concert at Shinjuku Samurai will be the first with new drummer Maruo.
+Gastunk had their first concert with new drummer Maruo at Shinjuku Samurai on December 5.

 Influence

 Gastunk have been labeled the originators of mixing metal and punk music.
 They have also been noted for their visual aesthetics coinciding with visual kei, with Baki wearing white face paint inspired by Kiss and Tatsu having red hair.

-Musicians such as Hide, Hyde, and Hakuei of Penicillin have cited Gastunk as an influence or expressed admiration for them.
+Musicians such as Hide, Kiyoharu, Hyde, Hakuei of Penicillin and Kyo of Dir en Grey have cited Gastunk as an influence or expressed admiration for them.
 Morrie cited how Baki alternated between distorted and clean vocals from one song to the next as influencing him in establishing his own vocal style.
 Early in his career, Aki of Laputa imitated Gastunk's use of difficult or uncommon kanji in lyrics.